About Heather Kirby

 I am the author of “Wild at Heart: Adolescents, Horses & Other Kindred Spirits” which draws on my professional experience with adolescents and a lifetime love of horses.
 I outline the striking similarities between horses and teens and how we can work more effectively with teens by applying principles effective with horses.

-As a public speaker, I enjoy presenting to audiences of all sizes on a variety of topics generally related to adolescents, mental health, addictive behaviors and LGBTQ issues.
+As a public speaker, I enjoy presenting to audiences of all sizes on a variety of topics generally related to adolescents, mental health, and LGBTQ issues.
 I pride myself on tailoring my presentation to the specific needs of my audience and engaging them to create a fun and thought-provoking experience.

 After earning my undergraduate degree in Psychology from the College of William and Mary in 1989, I worked with adolescents for ten years in a variety of settings including Residential Treatment, Psychiatric Hospital, Day Treatment, Intensive Out-Patient and Private Day School before returning to school at the University of Maryland, Baltimore where I earned my Master’s degree in Social Work in 1999.